-Although the fundamental definitions describe the current phase of the system, the numbers itself do not carry any specific information about the dynamics inside the system.
-It is possible to observe two configurations under very different internal conditions, however they both achieve the same value of (global) flow or (global) density, see \cite{kerner2004three}.
-Besides, sophisticated data analysis requires smoother data in time and space, simple counting cars or pedestrians brings scattered values with discrete jumps though.
+However, while the fundamental definitions describe the current phase of the system, the numbers themselves do not carry any specific information about the dynamics inside the system.
+It is possible to observe two configurations under very different internal conditions, both achieving the same value of (global) flow or (global) density, see \cite{kerner2004three}.
+Thus, local estimates are necessary to describe the situation in detail.
+Furthermore, sophisticated data analysis requires smoother data in time and space, and simple counting of cars or pedestrians results in scattered values with discrete jumps, especially for small areas.

-Therefore researchers started to use approaches based on statistical methods (including kernel estimates) and even the methods where the expression of density is based on the time to collision or the minimum distance to another car or pedestrian.
-More general methods interpreting the pedestrian comfort or crowdedness as independent variables related to the density have became popular due to their greater relevance for several use cases.
-Development of the density estimates is discussed as follows.
+Therefore, researchers have started to use approaches based on statistical methods (including kernel estimates) and even methods where the expression of density is based on the time to collision or the minimum distance to another car or pedestrian.
+Focusing on distance has become more important under pandemic conditions when guidelines require certain minimum space headways.
+More general methods interpreting pedestrian comfort or crowdedness as independent variables related to density have become popular due to their greater relevance for several use cases.